 Disfiguring injuries, such as loss of limbs, major burns, and road rash, can be life-altering, often requiring extensive medical treatment and rehabilitation.
 These types of injuries cause physical pain and trauma, and they can impact a person’s quality of life and their ability to work and engage in everyday activities.

-Each person’s situation and case is unique, so until we review the specifics of your motorcycle accident case, the Philadelphia motorcycle accident attorneys at Munley Law Personal Injury Attorneys cannot provide details of how much compensation you may receive for your claim.
+Each person’s situation and case is unique, so until we review the specifics of your accident case, the motorcycle accident attorneys at Munley Law cannot provide details of how much compensation you may receive for your claim.
 We can, however, help you understand the categories in which you may be eligible to collect.

-• Lost wages.
-If your injuries leave you unable to work for any period of time, you may be able to compensate for wages lost while you recover.
+- Lost wages.
+If your motorcycle accident injuries leave you unable to work for any period, you may be able to get compensation for wages lost while you recover.

-• Pain and suffering.
-Depending on the extent of your injuries, motorcycle accident victims may be compensated for the pain and suffering they incur as a result of their accident.
-Factors such as the severity of the injury and whether or not you can fully recover factor into any reward you may receive.
+- Pain and suffering.
+Depending on the extent of injuries, motorcycle accident victims may be compensated for the pain and suffering they incur as a result of their accident.
+Factors such as the severity of the motorcycle injury and whether or not you can fully recover factor into any reward you may receive.

-• Emotional suffering.
-This is another area of possible compensation.
-Emotional instability and mental anguish may be short, or even long-term effects of a motorcycle accident and may be cause for a monetary award.
+- Emotional suffering.
+This is another area where compensation may be possible.
+Emotional instability and mental anguish, whether short-term or long-term, can result from a motorcycle accident and may justify a monetary award.

-• Disability and disfigurement.
-In some Philadelphia motorcycle accidents, the victim may sustain permanent disability and disfigurement that can result in a lifetime of physical and emotional pain and suffering.
+Disability and disfigurement.
+In some accidents, the victim may sustain permanent disability and disfigurement that can result in a lifetime of physical and emotional pain and suffering.
 Further, these injuries can result in an inability to care for oneself independently.

 There are a variety of reasons Philadelphia motorcycle drivers face greater risks of injury and wrongful death than other drivers on the road:

-• Lack of proper training: Driving a motorcycle is very different than driving a car.
-According to recent numbers from the Pennsylvania Department of Transportation Driver & Vehicle Services, there are 373,137 registered motorcycles in Pennsylvania and more than 798,764 licensed motorcyclists.
-However, the number of students who took a Motorcycle Safety Program is significantly lower, at 13,434.
+- Lack of proper training: Driving a motorcycle differs greatly from driving a car.
+According to recent numbers from the Pennsylvania Department of Transportation Driver & Vehicle Services, there are 354,866 registered motorcycles in Pennsylvania and 794,163 licensed motorcyclists.
+However, the number of students who took a Motorcycle Safety Program is significantly lower, at 15,523.

-• Motorcycle safety features: By design, motorcycles lack certain safety features.
-Unlike cars, trucks, and SUVs, motorcycles do not have safety features that prevent injuries, such as airbags and seat belts, let alone doors or roofs.
+- Motorcycle safety features: Motorcycles lack certain safety features by design.
+Unlike cars, trucks, and SUVs, they do not have safety features that prevent injuries, such as airbags and seat belts, let alone doors or roofs.

-• Inadequate gear: Motorcyclists often ride without the proper gear.
-Even wearing proper safety gear or clothing could have prevented motorcyclists’ injuries and deaths in many accidents.
-You should always wear a helmet, gloves, jacket, and long pants when driving a motorcycle.
+- Inadequate gear: Motorcyclists often ride without proper safety gear.
+Wearing the right gear could have prevented serious injuries or even fatalities in many accidents.
+You should always wear a helmet, gloves, a jacket, and long pants when riding a motorcycle.

-• Visibility: Motorcycles are harder to spot on the road than cars, trucks, buses, or SUVs.
-Motorcyclists are smaller and lower to the ground, so they are harder for other drivers to see on the road.
-Additionally, many drivers do not think to keep an eye out for bikers.
+- Visibility: Motorcycles are harder to spot on the road than cars, trucks, buses, or SUVs.
+Motorcyclists are smaller and lower to the ground, making them harder for other drivers to see.
+On top of that, many drivers simply don’t make a habit of watching for motorcyclists.

 What Are the Leading Causes of Philadelphia Motorcycle Accidents?